barbagroup/essential_skills_RRC/README.md

 # Essential skills for reproducible research computing

-**A five-day, intensive, hands-on workshop on the foundational skills that everyone using computers in the pursuit of scientific research should have.**
+**A four-day, intensive, hands-on workshop on the foundational skills that everyone using computers in the pursuit of scientific research should have.**

 *Offered for the first time 3–6 January 2017, at Universidad Técnica Federico Santa María, Valparaíso, Chile.*